AviatrixSystems/Docs/HowTos/tgw_approval.rst

 |tgw_two_vpn_approval|

-In the above example, two identical VPN CIDRs 10.10.1.0/24 are attached to two TGW VPN but are in the same domain.
+In the above example, two identical VPN CIDRs 10.10.1.0/24 are advertised to two TGW VPNs but are in the same domain.
+Both have Approval enabled.
-Whichever VPN attachment learned CIDR first, its attachment is programmed into Spoke associated TGW route table, in this case, VPN1 attachment arrives first and is programmed into the Spoke associated TGW route table.
-VPN2 CIDR should continue to remain in pending state.
+Whichever VPN attachment learns the CIDR first and is approved, its attachment is programmed into Spoke associated
+TGW route table, in this case, VPN1 attachment is approved first and is programmed into the Spoke associated TGW route table.
+VPN2 CIDR should continue to remain in pending list.
 If VPN1 withdraw route 10.10.1.0/24, you can initiate approval by moving the VPN2 pending CIDR to the approved panel, and this time it should be programmed.